chavezheras/quartz/content/private/Projects/Large/Synthetic Media and Generative Approaches in the Humanities.md

 ---
 ---

 Larger project.
-Work on bid for this  💰---
+Work on bid for this  💰
-title: "Synthetic Media and Generative Approaches in the Humanities"
-tags:
-- example-tag
----
----